Never Struggle Planning Activities Again

 |

-Today I will share a number of games, a craft and a recipe, that we have done at different spud night events.
+Today, I'll share a variety of games, a craft, and a recipe that we've enjoyed at our past spud night events.

-We put the girls into small teams and gave each team a large pile of potatoes, we gave each team 5 minutes to build the tallest pyramid (tower) possible.
-We had extra potato available if any team needed them.
+We divided the girls into small teams and provided each team with a large pile of potatoes.
+They had 5 minutes to construct the tallest pyramid (or tower) they could.
+Extra potatoes were available if any team needed them during the challenge.

 Chip Tasting Test